 Level 3 corresponds nominally (i.e., +/- 1 foot) to the highest point of any fuel rack seated in the spent fuel pool.
 Level 3 is defined in this manner to provide the maximum range of information to operators, decision makers and emergency response personnel.

-In its OIP, the licensee stated that Level 3 is the indicated level at the highest point of any fuel storage racks.
-This level is at elevation 816 ft.
-6 in. for Units 1 and 2 and elevation 816 ft.
-4 in. for Unit 3.
+In its OIP, the licensee stated that Level 3 is the indicated level on either channel less than 12 in. above the highest point of any fuel storage rack.